BerendBouvy/dsaie_morph3/JAGER_2003/README.md

 ## Files
 - imageFeaturesClass.py: Contains the functions needed to extract the features used for training the model from the dataset.
 - create_data.py: Scripts that merges the features from multiple datasets to create a dataset for training, it undersamples the data to create a better balance between the different targets.
+By setting the path in this file, you can indicate where the data is stored and which data to process.
+It automatically undersamples the data, to get a better balance between different targets.
 - ANN.py: Contains the functions needed to create the neural network and train it.
 - ANN_model_initiation.py: Script that creates the neural network and trains it based on the parameters defined in the script.
 It can train multiple models, by listing multiple values for each parameter.
 - train_models.py: Contains functions that loops over the different parameters defined in ANN_model_initation.py to create, train and store the different neural networks.